sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 <escape:ContactLinksSuggestionsMicroView runat="server" />
 ```

-<p class="cn" markdown="1">If you are exploiting this bug as a low privlidged user and the `AddAndCustomizePages` setting is disabled, then you can possibly exploit the bug with pages that instantiate the `InputFormContactLinksSuggestionsMicroView` control, since it extends from `ContactLinksSuggestionsMicroView`.</p>
+If you are exploiting this bug as a low privlidged user and the `AddAndCustomizePages` setting is disabled, then you can possibly exploit the bug with pages that instantiate the `InputFormContactLinksSuggestionsMicroView` control, since it extends from `ContactLinksSuggestionsMicroView`.

 ```c#
 namespace Microsoft.SharePoint.Portal.WebControls